BackendAPI

 What is a REST API?

 Think of a REST API as a standard way for your phone or browser to "talk" to a server.
+For a solid conceptual foundation before diving in, see our guide on application programming interfaces (APIs).
 Before REST, every system had its own unique way of speaking.
 REST introduced a set of rules that made it so every computer could understand the same basic commands, like "give me this data" or "save this new user."

 A true REST API follows these core principles: